UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `eb --prefix=/home/YourUsername/EasyBuild --installpath=/home/YourUsername/EasyBuild --buildpath=/home/YourUsername/EasyBuild/build --robot=/home/YourUsername/EasyBuild ./EasyBuild-recipe-file.eb`

-If you add the `–D` option, it will do a dry run first.
-Please use `eb –H` to get the help manual.
+If you add the `-D` option, it will do a dry run first.
+Please use `eb -H` to get the help manual.

 Users who have a working EasyBuild recipe and have tested that the software installed as such is working on Bunya can offer the recipe to be uploaded to the cluster wide installed software and it would then be available via modules.